 Address: 1005 W Argyle St, Chicago, IL 60640

-If you’re in Chicago for only a short time, Milly’s Pizza in the Pan is the best place to get high-quality, delicious deep-dish pizza at a sensible price.
+If you’re in Chicago briefly, Milly’s Pizza in the Pan is the best place to get high-quality, delicious, deep-dish pizza at a sensible price.

 Can’t get enough of deep-dish pizza?
 Book a Chicago Pizza Tour to explore the great flavors of the city.
 Learn about the iconic making of this pizza, and see for yourself why midwestern locals claim their pizza is the best in the world.

-See Related: Fun & Best Things to Do in Joliet, Illinois
+See Related: Things to Do in Joliet, Illinois

 6. Visit Six Flags Great America